AlibabaCloudDocs/cas/intl.en-US/Buy Certificates/Select and purchase certificates.md

     -   As stipulated by CAs, if you enter only one domain name when you apply for the certificate for the first time, the certificate becomes a single-domain SSL certificate.
 Even if the certificate is a multi-domain SSL certificate while you purchase it, you cannot append domain names later.
     -   After you append domain names, the certificate is issued again.
 You must install the new certificate to protect the appended domain names.
 The expiration time and private key of the newly issued certificate are the same as those of the original certificate.
 The original certificate is still available.
     -   We recommend that you append all the remaining domain names at a time because the validity period of the new certificate is the same as that of the original certificate.
 The later the remaining domain names are appended, the shorter the validity period of the new certificate.
 3. Specify **Certificate Category**.
-Alibaba Cloud SSL Certificates Service provides DV, EV, andOV SSL certificates.
+Alibaba Cloud SSL Certificates Service provides OV SSL certificates.
 DV is short for Domain Validation.

     If you select different types of certificates, you must provide different materials for approval when you apply for the certificates.
-For more information, see [Required materials](/intl.en-US/Issue Certificates/Application process/Apply for and validate certificates.md).
+For more information, see [Required materials](/intl.en-US/Issue Certificates/Apply for a certificate.md).

     The following examples show how different types of certificates are displayed in the address bar of a browser: